jonthebeef/cursordone/tasks/implement-task-archiving-system-1736513810529.md

 ---

 Implement a system for archiving tasks that are no longer relevant or needed in the active task list, while preserving all task data and relationships.
 This helps maintain a focused task list while retaining historical information.

+This task has been broken down into smaller, more manageable subtasks:

+1. TSK-088: Implement core archive data structure (M)
+2. TSK-089: Implement archive UI components (S)
+3. TSK-090: Implement batch archive operations (M)
+4. TSK-091: Implement archive search and filtering (S)
+5. TSK-092: Implement epic archive integration (S)

+The original requirements have been distributed across these subtasks.
+This task will be considered complete when all subtasks are completed.

 ## Requirements